Please click on the link to download the 2017-2020 ITS Strategic Plan.

 Information Technology Security provides leadership for university policy development and works in partnership with units and individuals across Mason to formulate policies, assess and actively manage security risks, and establish strategic direction.
 The group is responsible for setting and maintaining standards and practices to manage the confidentiality, integrity, and availability of university assets and data.

-Joy Taylor, Director
+Joy Taylor, Executive Director

 Learning Support Services (LSS) provides an array of resources to faculty, students, and staff that contribute to the innovative teaching and learning environment of the university.
 LSS provides support for instructional technologies including Blackboard, the campus learning management system.
 It offers faculty consultations to discuss best practices for teaching online, hybrid and face-to-face courses, as well as strategies for incorporating technology into the curriculum.
 LSS also maintains two Collaborative Learning Hub (CLUB) facilities, which provides support on a variety of multimedia and instructional technologies and access to collaborative workstations, and the Student Technology Assistance Lab (STAR), which offers a game design lab, full video production studio and multimedia and video editing suites.